rebelsky/le21/_assignments/writing-05.md

 Why do I have to use sources in four different ways?
   : The College expects every Tutorial professor to give his or her tutees an assignment in which they write a paper that demonstrates the four kinds of use.
 I'd rather have you use materials in context than do an independent exercise.

-Do I have to keep the citations in my introduction when I revise it for the final version of my paper?
-  : No.  But you may find that it is useful to do so.

-Will we be doing another editing exercise with this?
+Will we be doing another editing exercise with this assignment?
   : Of course.

 I've never had to write a multi-paragraph introduction before.
 What do I do?